 Austria consists of nine independent federal states, each with its own provincial government.
 The well-developed economy of the country is driven by the services sector which constitutes nearly two-thirds of the economy worth 284 billion Euros.
-Trade and industry contribute nearly a third of the GDP while agriculture contributes 1.5%.
+Trade and industry comprise nearly a third of the GDP while agriculture contributes 1.5% to the GDP.

 The average per capita GDP is nearly 32,800 Euros, which makes Austria one of the developed countries in the European Community.
 Exports are vital to Austrian economy, and main export commodities include motor vehicles and parts, machinery and equipment, paper, chemicals, metal goods, iron and steel, and food products.

 Government: Federal Republic

 Major Cities: Vienna, Graz, Linz, Salzburg, Innsbruck